Practical tips and tools for growing a business

 Many entrepreneurs are familiar with the loan function, but are not aware of other forms of financing, including various types of investments and invoice sales.
 Below is a closer look at various lesser-known forms of funding.

-How to choose which type of capital raising is more suitable for your company?
+How to choose which type of capital raising is more suitable

 • Business needs money to significantly increase the company's volumes.
 In this case, the company must have previously proven itself as a profitable market participant, and the necessary money would help the company reach its maximum potential.
 To get that amount of money, you may often have to hire a professional management team, additional sales staff, or open new departments.
+Enable capital funds , such as FlyCap, BaltCap, Change Ventures and others, are most often used for this purpose

 • The small business needs additional help in the field of management or contacts that would help to obtain currently unavailable resources.
 In this case, investors are the “smart money”.
 In other words, their value is higher than the value of money itself.
 They usually help companies find new customers or supplier channels.
+These types of partners are usually the previously mentioned business angels or other larger companies.

 Business Loan or Invoice Purchase?